ariankordi/FFL.js/README.md

 * End use of globals, pass instances around:
   - window.Module (Emscripten module)
     - _Support async/promise Emscripten module_ (`-s MODULARIZE=1`)
-    - Adding above should fix a bug where it keeps waiting for module to be ready
   - window.FFLTextures (TextureManager)
   - `_resourceDesc` (FFLResourceDesc, currently allocated resource pointers)
   - Potential settings: